Training Outcomes Within Your Budget!

 d) Important concepts pertaining to IT asset management, licensing software, managing source code, and inventory best practices.

-The fifth CISA domain is one of the most important, covering about 25 percent of the exam subject areas.
+The fifth CISA Domain is one of the most important, covering about 25 per cent of the exam subject areas.
 This domain encompasses all the topics related to information security.
-The role of an IT auditor requires them to assure the confidentiality and availability of information assets.
+The role of an IT Auditor requires them to ensure the confidentiality and availability of information assets.

 Furthermore, the assurance the auditors provide also includes evaluating the policies, standards, and procedures in information security.
 The design and implementation of many controls like system and logical security controls, data classification processes and environmental controls follow these aspects of IS.